-Students are encouraged to attend school on a daily basis.
+Students are encouraged to attend school daily.
 In the event of an excused absence, students are expected to return to school with verifiable documentation.
 Excused absences provide students with an opportunity to make up missing assignments in a timely fashion.